-Construction of horizontal, vertical and spiral curves, cuts and fills, volume determination, road layout and construction, building layout, design and layout of a subdivision; all computer assisted.
-Offered: Spring.
+Construction of horizontal, vertical and spiral curves, cuts and fills, volume determination, road layout and construction, building layout, design and layout of a subdivision; all

 SURV 399V Special Topics

 Prerequisite: Permission of the instructor, advisor, and the School Dean.

 Topics vary in accordance with student needs.
 Presentation form may vary with each offering.
 Course may be repeated when different topics are presented.
 Offered: On demand.SIS 4713.